 On the first ride we rode down to Margate via Fern Tree then back along the channel.
-All went well and we had
+All went well and we had no mishaps.

-On the second ride, we intended to ride to Opossum Bay but unfortunately we ran out of time, and we stopped at South Arm.
+On the second ride, we intended to ride to Opossum Bay but unfortunately we ran out of time, and we stopped at on the way back.

+South Arm.
 The only mishap was when Luke Wagner broke his axle in the wilderness, but some workmen put a splitpin through the hub and it just held